Maha Dewi of Hanthawaddy: Power broker at Pegu

 Her power grew even as her brother's domain shrank.
 The king, after the death of his trusted chief minister Pun-So in 1369, came to rely on his sister for advice.
 When Gov. Than-Byat of Syriam switched sides, it was Maha Dewi that planned the counterattack.
-She appointed Gen. Yawga Rat and Smim Maru to retake Syriam, across the river from her fiefdom of Dagon.
+She appointed Gen. Yawgarat and Smin Maru to retake Syriam, across the river from her fiefdom of Dagon.
 The operation was successful, and Binnya U held on to the Pegu province.

 Her rise however was not universally accepted.
 A court faction led by Chief Minister Zeik-Bye surreptitiously opposed her.
 The opposition became stronger about three years later when the princess, now in her 50s, allegedly became involved with a much younger Maru, who was the husband of Binnya U's daughter (and her niece) Tala Mi Thiri.
 The affair became public, and the people of Pegu began ridiculing her.
 The chronicle Razadarit Ayedawbon reports two supposedly contemporary verses which in vivid language strongly disparage the princess for having a scandalous "home-wrecking" affair at an old age with a younger married man.
 The affair reportedly is the source of the Mon proverb: "The old peahen climbs up a tree to lay a clutch of eggs; the old woman brazenly steals another woman's husband."

 At any rate, she retained her brother's trust.
 He handed her more power over the years as his health continued to deteriorate.
 Jockeying for power became more fierce.
 More factions now allied themselves with the princess and Maru.
 The Maha Dewi–Maru faction was firmly in power by the early 1380s when the king's health rapidly declined.
 By 1382, she was the de facto ruler.
 The main opposition to her rule would come from her nephew and adopted son Binnya Nwe in 1383.